SuperMoney logo

 These are interesting times for the auto finance industry.
 We are living at the crossroads of disruptive social and technological forces that are changing the way we think of transportation.
 Although it is impossible to be certain about what the future holds for the auto finance industry, here are some predictions based on current trends.

 Banks lost market share in 2022 (27.9% vs. 30.3%).
 Credit unions gained (25.8% vs. 18.3%) market share, as did (to a lesser extent) finance companies (12.6% vs. 11.6%).
-Though finance companies’ total loan balances have yet to recover from 2020 setbacks, credit union growth is especially strong.
-Delinquency rates are still relatively low, so auto lenders can keep lending requirements and terms accessible.
+Though finance companies’ total loan balances had yet to recover from 2020 setbacks, credit union growth was especially strong.
+Delinquency rates remained relatively low through 2023, allowing lenders to keep lending requirements accessible.
 However, this trend won’t last if delinquency rates continue to rise.

 Auto leasing will continue to grow